theZoid9/The-Riddler-bot/README.md

 # The-Riddler-bot
-Discord bot that promts riddles
+Discord bot that promts riddles using the Discord API